mj3b/prompt_experiments/readme.md

 ## License

-This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This work is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the `LICENSE` file in this repository for more information.